Ryanair warns of Brexit threat to flights as profits soar

 Average fares rose 1 per cent in the period, but it expects fares to fall by 5 per cent in the first six months of the year and by 8 per cent in the second amid tough competition in the sector and as Ryanair passes on lower fuel costs.

-“We expect the pricing environment to remain very competitive,” Ryanair chief executive Michael O’Leary said.
+“We expect the pricing environment to remain very competitive,” said chief executive Michael O’Leary.

 Ryanair said: “While we continue to campaign for the UK to remain in the EU Open Skies agreement, we caution that, should the UK leave, there may not be sufficient time, or goodwill on both sides, to negotiate a timely replacement bilateral which could result in a disruption of flights between the UK and Europe for a period of time from April 2019 onwards.